The Cayin N5ii is the third generation of the N-Series digital media player stretching back to the N6 and N5. The SRP price is $369.

 To learn more about Cayin products on Headfonics you can click here.

 The N5ii digital media player is the 3rd generation of the N-Series DAPs from Chinese manufacturers, Cayin.
-Headfonics has covered each of this series DAP in some detail right back to the original N6 which we reviewed in 2015 here.
+Headfonics has covered each of these DAPs in some detail right back to the original N6 which we reviewed in 2015 here.
 You can also reference our previous reviews of the N5 here and the I5 here.

 I do not believe there will be future iterations of the i5 in the coming years.
 The N5ii does mark a return to the core N-Series in terms of focus but it does bring a lot of what made the i5 so good with it.

-As a result, the N5ii represents a convergence of sorts in terms of what the N-Series offered and at the same time build on the what made the i5 so cool and connected.
+As a result, the N5ii represents a convergence of sorts in terms of what the N-Series offered and at the same time builds on what made the i5 so cool and connected.

 What Is The Pitch?

 The N5ii represents the best of both worlds from the older N5 and last-gen i5.
 It takes the competitive pricing, the slightly more compact form factor of the N5, and the much-missed balanced output of the N5.